alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.3.8.
 CloudWatch Logs

-This is a public service, this can be used from AWS VPC or on premise environment.
+This is a public service.
+It can be used from an AWS VPC or an on premise environment.

-This allows to **store**, **monitor** and **access** logging data.

-- This is a piece of information data and a timestamp
-- Can be more fields, but at least these two
+This service allows to **store**, **monitor** and **access** logging data, which contains a piece of information data and a timestamp.
+It can contain more fields, but it contains at least these two.

 Comes with some AWS Integrations.
-Security is provided with IAM roles or Service roles Can generate metrics based on logs **metric filter**
+Security is provided with IAM roles (Service roles).
+Can generate metrics based on logs (**metric filter**).
+These metrics can have associated alarms that perform an action.

 #### 1.3.8.1.
 Architecture of CloudWatch Logs

-It is a regional service `us-east-1`
+It is a regional service.

 Need logging sources such as external APIs or databases.
-This sends information as **log events**.
-These are stored in **log streams**.
-This is a sequence of log events from the same source.
+These send information as **log events**, which are later stored in a sequence of log events from the same source as known as **log streams**.

 **Log Groups** are containers for multiple logs streams of the same type of logging.
-This also stores configuration settings such as retention settings and permissions.
+These also store configuration settings such as retention settings and permissions.

 Once the settings are defined on a log group, they apply to all log streams